 Another hurdle came in the form of my husband’s car.
 It needed some urgent repairs and had to stay at the mechanic’s for a couple of weeks.
 With just one car, I have been his chauffeur for a week.
 I have to plan my daily routine around his schedule.
 Then there is the volunteer work at the library a few hours every week spread over three days.
 Also, every Saturday evening I get together with some of my friends.
 Even though this is a routine I generally enjoy, they feel like time gobblers, now that I have decided to become a novelist.

-If only I can find a couple of weeks where I can cloister myself in the den without having to pick up the phone or leave the house.
-Maybe, I can make it happen next week, when Jim’s car would have returned from the mechanic.
+If only I can find a couple of weeks where I can cloister myself in the den, without having to pick up the phone or leave the house.
+Maybe, I can make it happen next week, by when, Jim’s car would have returned from the mechanic.

 When Ruth called today, I was a little less attentive than usual.
 She sensed the distraction and asked me about it.
 I managed an excuse about being tired lately.
 I also added that I might be coming down with the flu.
 She told me to get some rest.